dsyer/webmvc-thymeleaf/README.md

 # Hypermedia and Browser Enhancement

 Front end development these days is dominated by large JavaScript client side frameworks.
 There are plenty of good reasons for that, but it can be very inefficient for many use cases, and the framework engineering has become extremely complex.
 In this article, I want to explore a different approach, one that is more efficient and more flexible, built from smaller building blocks, and well-suited to server side application frameworks like Spring (or similar tools in a range of server side languages).
 The idea is to embrace the concept of hypermedia, imagine how a next-generation browser would make use of that, and use a small amount of JavaScript to enhance today's browser to that level.
 Modern browsers ignore custom elements and attributes in HTML, but they allow the author of that content to use JavaScript to define the behaviour for them.
-There are a few libraries already available that can help with this, and we will be looking at https://htmx.org/[HTMX], https://unpoly.com[Unpoly] and https://turbo.hotwired.dev[Hotwired Turbo].
-We will also look at how to use these libraries with https://spring.io/projects/spring-boot[Spring Boot], and how to use them with a traditional server side framework like https://www.thymeleaf.org/[Thymeleaf].
+There are a few libraries already available that can help with this, and we will be looking at [HTMX](https://htmx.org/), [Unpoly](https://unpoly.com) and [Hotwired Turbo](https://turbo.hotwired.dev).
+We will also look at how to use these libraries with [Spring Boot](https://spring.io/projects/spring-boot), and how to use them with a traditional server side framework like [Thymeleaf](https://www.thymeleaf.org/).

-You can find the source code in GitHub (https://github.com/dsyer/webmvc-thymeleaf[dsyer/webmvc-thymeleaf]).
+You can find the source code in GitHub ([dsyer/webmvc-thymeleaf](https://github.com/dsyer/webmvc-thymeleaf)).
 The "main" branch is the starting point, and there are branches for each of the libraries we will be exploring.

 ## The Starting Point